Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - Integration and Communication Layer → facilitates and orchestrates asynchronous information communication between the ABS and RM modules of the system; allows the ABS submodules to interact with the various APIs of the respective CSPs and external systems
 - Security and Authentication Layer → access management and encryption of sensitive data from provider systems.

-The service is sized and offered based on volumes:
-- less than €1.000.000,00 in annual managed resource expenditure for Cloud resources.
-- every 5120 GB of managed RAM for on-premise or hybrid resources.

 The service offers the following advantages:

 - *Simplify the management of heterogeneous and complex IT infrastructures* → centralizes resource management across multiple clouds or hybrid infrastructures, simplifying visibility, management, and control of distributed resources.